sveltejs/svelte/documentation/docs/05-misc/02-testing.md

 });
 ```

-After that, you can create a test file in which you import the component to test, then interact with it programmatically and write expectations about the results:
+After that, you can create a test file in which you import the component to test, interact with it programmatically and write expectations about the results:

 ```js
 /// file: component.test.js